pypeclub/ftrack-event-server/README.md

 **Goal**

-To ease the usage of Ftracks event plugins.
+To ease the usage of Ftracks Actions and events.

 **Motivation**